-With the publication of a new "gender-neutral" version of the New Testament, David Maas asks if God has something against women.
-On the contrary, the sexes are equal, and such distortions of Scripture are entirely unnecessary.
+Does God have something against women?
+On the contrary, the sexes are equal, and distortions of Scripture such as 'gender neutral' Bibles are unnecessary.

-The second part in this series of three deals with God's curse on Eve for her part in the sin in the Garden of Eden.
-In this curse lies the beginnings of both women's difficulties in childbearing and the battle of the sexes.
+In Eve's curse lies the beginnings of both women's difficulties in childbearing and the battle of the sexes.
 The effects of this curse are still being felt daily!

 Lately, a hot issue has been gender-neutral language in Bible translations.
 This is merely a spill-over of radical feminism, which also endorses goddess worship and other non-Christian practices.

 Jesus contrasts the enormity of what we are forgiven to what we forgive others.
 Our forgiveness is directly connected with our forgiveness of our brother.